AndreasA/backup-database-bundle/README.md

-# backup-database-bundle
+# Backup database bundle

 A Symfony bundle that provides a command to easily backup databases.

-For now only MySQL will be supported and mysqldump has to be installed.
+**Note**: For now only MySQL is supported and `mysqldump` has to be installed.